 - When a RPBA is installed in an above ground enclosure, the enclosure drain must drain to finished grade and be able to discharge the full rated flow of the relief-valve.
 The relief-valve must be located 12” above finished slab elevation.

 - When a RPBA is installed in a vault or enclosure in a berm or hillside, a horizontal boresight drain to daylight must be provided.
 The drain must discharge to finished grade and/or be above the 100-year flood plain, whichever is greater.
 The relief-valve must be located 12” above the top of the drain opening.
 The bottom of the discharge end of the bore-sight drain must be at least 12” above the flood rim of any physical feature such as but not limited to; ponds, fountains, lakes, rivers, swales and/or any other type of receiving vessel.
 The bore-sight drain must be in a level horizontal orientation and must be screened off at both ends and not have a lay length of greater than 20-feet.
-The bore-sight drain must never be connected to a sewer of any kind, catch basins, sumps or dry wells.
+The bore-sight drain must never be connected to a sewer of any kind, catch basins, sumps, or dry wells.
 The drain must never be less than 12” above the flood elevation of a water source, swale or any other catchment subject to overflow/flooding.

 - The proposed installation of a RPBA in an area that may be subject to flooding must be reviewed and approved by Portland Water Bureau Water Quality Inspection prior to installation.
-Interior and basement installations must provide drainage for the full rated flow of the relief valve and/or the RPBA supply piping must be equipped with an approved Flood Protection Shut Down Valve.
+Interior and basement installations must provide drainage for the full rated flow of the relief valve or the supply piping must be equipped with an approved Flood Protection Shut Down Valve.

 - A RPBA must be installed on all water service connections that pose a risk to health.
 The Portland Water Bureau will determine the degree of risk.
 RPBA installations must meet applicable Plumbing Code requirements, be compliant with all applicable rules as outlined in Oregon Administrative Rule 333-061-0070 and Title 21 of the City of Portland Water Code.

-- A reduced pressure type backflow assembly is required to be installed on all water service connections to premises having private wells, water features, geothermal heating & cooling systems, hydronic heating systems, cooling towers, that have access to rivers, lakes, ponds and/or other water sources that can be connected to; are equipped with storage tanks, rainwater-harvesting (excluding those that simply capture rainwater in containers of less than 50 gallons and gravity-feed to landscape), storm-water or groundwater recovery and reuse systems and/or that use or reuse treated wastewater (grey and/or black-water) on site.
+- A reduced pressure type backflow assembly is required to be installed on all water service connections to premises having private wells, water features, geothermal heating & cooling systems, hydronic heating systems, cooling towers, that have access to rivers, lakes, ponds and/or other water sources that can be connected to; are equipped with storage tanks, rainwater-harvesting (excluding those that simply capture rainwater in containers of less than 50 gallons and gravity-feed to landscape), stormwater or groundwater recovery and reuse systems and/or that use, or reuse treated wastewater (grey and/or black-water) on site.
 A RPBA will be required to be installed on any water service that provides for the use of water as a medium for purposes other than potable drinking water and/or where the water is treated in any way.
 Assemblies must be installed on private property at the property line (service connection/point-of-delivery as defined in OAR), on the centerline of the city water service as it runs perpendicular from the R.O.W.

 - A RPBA must be installed on all service connections to industrial premises where complex (degree of complexity to be determined by the Water Bureau) intricate plumbing systems exist.